May 31, 2016

 South Korea has long been admired as a digital economy visionary so it’s with great pleasure that we reveal our support for South Korean VAT compliance.

-We understand that South Korea is a key marketplace for digital service merchants and compliance with the local tax laws is non-negotiable.
-Now, with Taxamo, merchants can achieve this compliance without major upheaval to their existing strategies and systems.
+We understand that South Korea is a key marketplace for digital service businesses and compliance with the local tax laws is non-negotiable.
+Now, with Taxamo, businesses can achieve this compliance without major upheaval to their existing strategies and systems.

 Why South Korea, and why now?